devparanjay/librasic/ReadMe.md

 ## License

-This project is licensed under the terms of the GNU AFFERO GENERAL PUBLIC LICENSE.
+This project is licensed under the terms of the MIT license.
 See the LICENSE file for details.